gwannon/ideasRoleras/Bandageless/03TheMuseum.md

 #### Museum Map

-The **museum map** is a very useful object for navigating through the rooms, but it's not easy to interpret.
-They have strange drawings and you don't know their hieroglyphics.
+The **museum map** is a very useful object for navigating through the rooms, but it is not easy to interpret.
+They have strange drawings and you do not know their hieroglyphics.

 If you pass the roll, the map allows you to reroll on the «Table of the room's theme or function» and keep the best roll.

 The map can be used after you know what's in the room and how many guards there are.

-When the Map die reaches d4, it becomes unusable; it's torn, bent, stained, etc.
+When the Map die reaches d4, it becomes unusable; it is torn, bent, stained, etc.

 #### Split the party

-The basic rule is that you don't have to split the party, but if you do, you'll have to create new room clocks for each group with as many filled-in cubes as there were before you broke up.
+The basic rule is that you do not have to split the party, but if you do, you will have to create new room clocks for each group with as many filled-in cubes as there were before you broke up.

 When a party changes rooms, there is a chance they will meet again if they roll the same number of times when using the «Table of room customizations» roll.

 ### Alarms

-The museum's alarms can go off at any time, and if that happens, you'll have to return to your display case or try to escape.
-Alarms don't go off for no reason, but rather due to a series of actions.
-While the alarms are deactivated, moving around the museum is relatively easy; once they're activated, everything gets more complicated.
+The museum's alarms can go off at any time, and if that happens, you will have to return to your display case or try to escape.
+Alarms do not go off for no reason, but rather due to a series of actions.
+While the alarms are deactivated, moving around the museum is relatively easy; once they are activated, everything gets more complicated.

 Alarms are a way to **complicate escapes** and put more pressure on the mummies.
 Alarms are **clocks you create at the beginning of the delivery with 4, 6, 8, 10, or 12 little cheeses** depending on the museum's security.